Elsayedaa/MLDAMS/readme.txt

 how to install version 2018b.
 The MLDAMS currently utilizes MATLAB version 2020b.

+The user must also have an installation of Google Chrome on their computer as well as the Google Chrome webdriver.
+The Google Chrome webdriver is already stored on the dm11 drive at "\\dm11\mousebrainmicro\Mouselight_Data_Management\Chromdriver\chromedriver.exe".
+This path is defined in the Isb module, line 16.
+The webdriver is for Chrome version 91, which is the latest version of Google Chrome at the time of writing.
+If you have installed an upgraded version of Google Chrome, you will need to update the Google Chrome webdriver on dm11.
+Download the matching webdriver version from https://chromedriver.chromium.org/downloads then unpack the zip in the Chromedriver folder.
+If you already have Google Chrome version 91, you can skip all of this.

 The MLDAMS also relies on several 3rd party Python libraries.
 These libraries include:
 -Matlab Engine API
 -openpyxl